-- All Directors are appointed by formal letters of appointment, which clearly set out the terms and conditions of their appointments; - All Directors are subject to rotation and the re-appointments of retiring Directors are subject to Shareholders' approval at AGMs; - All Directors are required to make full disclosure of their cross-directorships and other commitments in the Group's annual reports; - All Directors are required to make full disclosure of their associates and any potential connected transactions; - Significant connected transactions must be approved by Shareholders in accordance with the Listing Rules and/or the full Board in accordance with Hysan's compliance policy, with connected transactions exempt under the Listing Rules requiring to be reported to and confirmed by the full Board after obtaining the Executive Committee's approval; - All Directors are required to act within their defined and clear authority and powers in accordance with the Group's corporate policies and guidelines, including but not limited to, the Code of Ethics, Board of Directors Mandate, Schedule of Corporate Matters Reserved for the Board and the Terms of Reference of each Board Committee; - NEDs are additionally subject to the relevant corporate governance policy on the "Roles and Requirements of Non-Executive Directors";
+- All Directors are appointed by formal letters of appointment, which clearly set out the terms and conditions of their appointments; - All Directors are subject to rotation and the re-appointments of retiring Directors are subject to Shareholders' approval at AGMs;

+- All Directors are required to make full disclosure of their cross-directorships and other commitments in the Company's annual reports; - All Directors are required to make full disclosure of their associates and any potential connected transactions; - Significant connected transactions must be approved by Shareholders in accordance with the Listing Rules and/or the full Board in accordance with Hysan's compliance policy, with connected transactions exempt under the Listing Rules requiring to be reported to and confirmed by the full Board after obtaining the Executive Committee's approval; - All Directors are required to act within their defined authority and powers in accordance with the Group's corporate policies and guidelines, including but not limited to, the Code of Ethics, Board of Directors Mandate, Schedule of Corporate Matters Reserved for the Board and the terms of reference of each Board Committee; - NEDs and INEDs are additionally subject to the relevant corporate governance policy on the "Roles and Requirements of Non-Executive Directors"; - All Directors are subject to ongoing review by the Nomination Committee as well as evaluation by other Board members; - All Directors are subject to the Code of Ethics, Anti-Fraud Policy, Anti-Bribery and Corruption Policy and Whistleblowing Policy (which allows an individual to report any irregularity directly to an independent third party, in confidence); - All Directors are required to review the annual reports, interim reports, announcements and circulars for publication in a timely manner and in accordance with applicable laws and regulations, e.g. the Companies Ordinance and the Listing Rules; and - Financial statements of the Group are verified and audited by an independent external auditor.